Teen Drama: ROMEO & JULIET

 I have learned so much from everyone, in particular Kirsty Budding.
 If you are interested in a career in the performing arts or you are even just looking for something fun to over the holidays I definitely recommend either auditioning for one of the upcoming productions, or getting involved in the drama classes. - Elliot Cleaves, age 17

 Tutor: Kirsty Budding BA DipEd MSt (ANU).
 Kirsty lives and works in Canberra as a theatre producer and teacher.
 She has been shortlisted for the Sydney Theatre Company Young Playwright’s Award (2008) and has won the Canberra New Playwright’s Award (2008); the Canberra Area Theatre Award for Best Original Work (2014); and the Short+Sweet Festival Best Script Award (2016).
 More recently, Kirsty was a semi-finalist in the 2017 ScreenCraft Short Screenplay Contest, Los Angeles.
 Kirsty’s playwriting appears in The Voices Project: Encore Edition (2015) published by Currency Press, Sydney and her anthology of monologues Paper Cuts: Comedic and Satirical Monologues for Audition or Performance (2017) is published by Blemish Books, Canberra.
+The anthology won the ACT Writing and Publishing Award for Fiction in 2018.
 Kirsty has produced and directed a range of youth and adult productions (most recently in 2018 Little Women, Miracle on 34th St, Peter Pan, The Importance of Being Earnest) and is currently working on a new collection of monologues for children and teens to be published in Australia and the US in 2019.